cariperi/cariperi/README.md

 ### About Me
 - ☀️ Motivated by the power of data + writing clear, testable code that addresses specific problems
+- 💼 Full Stack Engineer working on short-term rental property management software at [Direct](https://directsoftware.com/)
-- 💻 Graduating this summer from the [Turing School of Software + Design](https://turing.edu/programs)
+- 💻 Studied Back End Engineering at the [Turing School of Software + Design](https://turing.edu/programs)
-- 💼 Currently seeking a back-end or full-stack software role
-- 🗺️ Open to in-person (PA, NYC, NJ) or remote work

 #### Experience With:
 - Ruby on Rails